btayhan/CS512-Machine_Learning_Project/README.md

 # CS512 - Machine Learning

-Sabanci University Graduate Project conducted under the supervision of Öznur Taştan.
+Sabanci University Machine Learning Project conducted under the supervision of Öznur Taştan.

 Project scope: Deep mutational scanning (DMS) is a technique used by researchers to assess the effects of mutations on protein function.
 This method achieves to identify connections between mutations and